 - Sentinel Lymph Node Biopsy: A radioactive or blue dye is injected near the cancerous tumor, which is absorbed by nearby lymph nodes.
 The first lymph node to display dye, the sentinel lymph node, is removed and tested for cancer.

 A biopsy is not always able to determine if there is cancer present.
-It may be recommended that those with suspected thyroid cancer undergo surgery.
+You may need surgery to figure out if you have thyroid cancer.

 Surgical Procedures Used for the Treatment of Thyroid Cancer